openvinotoolkit/openvino_notebooks/notebooks/explainable-ai-2-deep-dive/README.md

 **OpenVINO™ Explainable AI (XAI) Toolkit** provides a suite of XAI algorithms for visual explanation of [**OpenVINO™**](https://github.com/openvinotoolkit/openvino) Intermediate Representation (IR) models.

-Given **OpenVINO** models and input images, **OpenVINO XAI** generates **saliency maps** which highlights regions of the interest in the inputs from the models' perspective to help users understand the reason why the complex AI models give such responses.
+Using **OpenVINO XAI**, you can generate **saliency maps** that highlight regions of interest in input images from the model's perspective.
+This helps users understand why complex AI models produce specific responses.

 This notebook shows an example how to use OpenVINO XAI.